DkVagabonden/Neverever/README.md

 Responsive and it gets questions from mysql database.
 You can make your own question in the database table "svar" itself or in the "Login" folder if running on a server (for php).

-To make a new question go to /login
-Type in the new question and hit send.

-This will automatic send the question to the mysql database.
 =======
-Translation for english will come soon.

-EVERYTHING IS IN DANISH RIGHT NOW!

 Thanks to https://github.com/puikinsh/gentelella for an awesome admin panel!